vetheve/Daily_Progress_Journal/February_2023.md

 (1 row)
 ````
 ### Requests and proposals
 >I plan to change the process for changing a record's information.
-Instead of one route, there will now be two.
-The user will only be able to modify the description and the "dt_value".
+The user will only be able to modify the description, the "dt_value" & category.
 The previous process allowed the user to modify any value, including the creation date, which was a problem because it allowed the user to falsify the data.
-The two new routes will be:
-`/budgets/budget_id/:budget_id/description/:description`<br>
-`/budgets/budget_id/:budget_id/dt_value/:dt_value`

 #2023-02-07